Lebanon's Blom Bank completes acquisition of HSBC Lebanon unit

-BEIRUT Lebanon's Blom Bank (BLOM.BY) said on Monday it had completed its acquisition of HSBC Bank Middle East Limited – Lebanon, a wholly owned subsidiary of HSBC Holdings (HSBA.L).
+BEIRUT (Reuters) - Lebanon's Blom Bank (BLOM.BY) said on Monday it had completed its acquisition of HSBC Bank Middle East Limited – Lebanon, a wholly owned subsidiary of HSBC Holdings (HSBA.L).

 Blom said in November it would acquire the assets in the first half of this year subject to central bank approval.